-Recruitment AI myth 3: Recruting AI increases bias
+Recruitment AI myth 3: Recruiting AI increases bias

-This myth stems for some unfortunate cases of AI software showing bias in some large companies.
-Take Amazon, for example, who was harbouring a not-so-public bias against women, demonstrated and developed further by their AI software.
+This myth stems from some unfortunate cases of AI software showing bias in some large companies.
+Take Amazon, for example, which was harboring a not-so-public bias against women, demonstrated and developed further by their AI software.
 That raised eyebrows, and many asked whether AI is an ethical choice.

 However, the likelihood of this happening is incredibly slim.
-It’s actually far more likely that your AI recruiting software lessens and even eliminates human bias.
+It’s far more likely that your AI recruiting software lessens and eliminates human bias.

-One of the key benefits of using AI in recruitment is the amount of time you’ll save when hiring members of your team.
-It’s understandable that small business owners who have only just started growing their team believe AI isn’t aimed at them.
+One of the key benefits of using AI in recruitment is the time you’ll save when hiring team members.
+Understandably, small business owners who have just started growing their teams believe AI isn’t aimed at them.

-But the truth is, every business who is hiring people can benefit from AI recruiting software.
+But the truth is every business hiring people can benefit from AI recruiting software.

-Smaller businesses who are more focused on saving money, for example, could actually reduce their expenses in terms of cost-per-hire.
-This is down to job advertisements being fully optimized, allowing you to hire quickly and effectively.
+Smaller businesses that are more focused on saving money could reduce their expenses in terms of cost-per-hire.
+This is down to fully optimized job advertisements, allowing you to hire quickly and effectively.

 If you peeked behind the curtain and discovered the in’s and out’s of AI recruiting software, you’d be amazed at how much technology is packed into it.

 But, luckily, you never need to draw that curtain.
 You need only look at it from the outside.
 And it’s actually very simple to use.